matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - In the Cloud Endpoints dashboard, review the latency for the median, 95th, and 98th percentile of requests.

-### Summary
+### Summary.

 - With Cloud Endpoints you can deploy REST or gRPC-based APIs.
 - You can define the API configuration using industry standard open formats such as OpenAPI for REST APIs and protocol buffers for gRPC-based apis.
 These APIs can invoke functionality in an API backend that runs on any GCP compute environment, such as Compute Engine, GKE or App Engine.
-- Deploying gRPC APIs in order to take advantage of bi-directional streaming with HTTP to based transport, but still want to allow clients to make REST API calls, you can specify special mapping roles.
+- Deploying gRPC APIs in order to take advantage of bidirectional streaming with HTTP to based transport, but still want to allow clients to make REST API calls, you can specify special mapping roles.
 - The Extensible Server Proxy for gRPC translates RESTful JSON over HTTP into gRPC requests.
 This approach gives greater flexibility when integrating with other systems.

-### Course Summary
+### Course Summary.

 - Federated identity management by using Firebase Authentication.
 - Use Cloud Pub/Sub to build loosely coupled apps.